nbicocchi/learn-microservices/modules/resiliency/slides/5 - Resiliency (Redis).md

 Now let's examine the above class in detail:

 * `@EnableCaching`: This annotation is used to enable caching support.
-It triggers a post-processor that inspects every Spring Bean for the presence of caching annotations on public methods.
 * The configuration of Redis Cache created by RedisCacheManager is defined with `RedisCacheConfiguration`.
 This specifies the default configuration for all caches, including default TTL, that is key expiration time, and serialization settings for converting to and from the binary storage format.
 It also disables caching of null values.
 * `@Value`: This annotation is used to inject values specified in application.yml file.
 In this example, if entryTTL not defined in application.yml, 60 is assigned by default.
 This variable represents the time-to-live (TTL) value for the cache. **TTL defines on how long the cached data will be considered valid before it expires and is removed from the cache**.